Home DTM Home DTM Expo: How to Prepare

 • Drafted ground plan

 • Graphic presentation of the design that incorporates color, texture, value, atmosphere, and scale.
 This may be in the form of research, renderings, sketches, model, photography or a combination thereof.
+Be sure to cite or credit your research images to support other artist’s intellectual property.

 • Photos that show process and final production